Advice levelsWhat does this mean?

 Demonstrations and protests can occur with little warning.
 Security forces may respond with force.

-In June 2019, a stamped at the National Stadium in Antananarivo Independence Day celebrations resulted in several fatalities.
+In June 2019, a stampede at the National Stadium in Antananarivo Independence Day celebrations resulted in several fatalities.

 In April 2018, two people died during an anti-government protest in the capital.